Need to talk? Call 1800 882 436.

 • exercise to build up core strength

-In the past, treatment has focused on controlling symptoms and preventing complications.
-But there are now medicines available that target the cause of cystic fibrosis.
-These are called ‘modulator therapies’.
+In the past, treatment focused on controlling symptoms and preventing complications.
+However there are now medicines available that target the cause of cystic fibrosis.
+These are called 'modulator therapies'.

-Some people with CF may need a lung transplant to prolong their lives.
+Some people with CF may need a life-saving lung transplant.
 Others may need a liver or pancreas transplant.

 With improvements in life expectancy, people with CF are now more likely to get chronic health conditions associated with ageing.